ibm-cloud-docs/databases-for-postgresql/howto-autoscaling.md

 # Autoscaling
 {: #autoscaling}

 Autoscaling is designed to respond to the short-to-medium term trends in resource usage on your {{site.data.keyword.databases-for-postgresql_full}} deployment.
 When enabled, your deployment is checked at the interval you specify.
 If it is running short on resources, more resources are added to the deployment.
-To keep an eye on your resources, use the [{{site.data.keyword.monitoringfull}} integration](/docs/cloud-databases?topic=cloud-databases-monitoring), which provides metrics for memory, disk space, and disk I/O usage.
+To keep an eye on your resources, use the [{{site.data.keyword.monitoringfull}} integration](/docs/databases-for-postgresql?topic=databases-for-postgresql-monitoring), which provides metrics for memory, disk space, and disk I/O usage.

 You can set your deployment to autoscale disk, RAM, or both.

-General autoscaling parameters
+General autoscaling parameters:

 - When to scale, based on usage over time.
 - By how much to scale, as a percentage of the resources per member.
 - How often to scale, measured either in seconds, minutes, or hours.